dweiss/google-java-format/README.md

 # FORK.
 FORK.
 FORK.

+**This fork is no longer active since gjf does support markdown formatting now**

 This is a fork of the project with some additional patches applied:

 * [does not reflow markdown comments](https://github.com/google/google-java-format/pull/1231)